Case Law

 2

-Criminal Court Montpellier
+Criminal Court Montpellier (under appeal)

 In a case concerning the illegal killing of a Golden Eagle – a species strictly protected under French law – a wind farm operator was sentenced to pay a fine of €200,000 (half suspended), a one-year operating ban, and to publish the judgment in several newspapers.
 The company’s director was personally fined €40,000 (also half suspended).